Ankush1529/Ankush1529.github.io/index.md

 Bachelor of Technology <span style="float: right; ">GPA: 3.8</span>

-Department of Computer Science and Engineering
+First Class with Distinction from Department of Computer Science and Engineering

 <hr>